lform/lwind/readme.md

 -   **Main colors** are named following a `primary`, `secondary`, `tertiary` logic for the main brand colors.

     -   Each has a `light` and `dark` (up-shade / down-shade) version
-    -   Each has a `foreground` version for the color to use for foreground text on a background with this color, eg buttons
+    -   Each has a `fg` version for the color to use for foreground text on a background with this color, eg buttons

 -   **Secondary colors** are added as numeric values to the `accents` list, eg `accent-1`.
 This allows for as many accents to be added as necessary to accommodate a design.